BeepIsla/csgo-commend-bot/README.md

 Example: `[U:1:22202]` > `22202`

 # Account Parsing
 Use the `parseAccountList.js` in order to parse a list of `account:password` into a compatible format.
 To use this just rename your file to `input.txt` or change line 10 in the script.
 By default it will append all accounts to the list already present in `accounts.json`.
-If you want to fully override all accounts in the `accounts.json` change `AppendToFile` from `true` to `false`.
+If you want to fully override all accounts in the `accounts.json` change `AppendToFile` from `true` to `false` in the script at line 1.
 To run it just enter `node parseAccountList.js`.